djoun52/projet-0/README.md

     create navigation : done
     create Error404 component : done
     create darkmode with context : done
-    create inscription and connexion form component and page : done create user models with email and password : done create mongodb access in api : done create reducer for user : done
+    create inscription and connexion form component and pages : done create user models with email and password : done create mongodb access in api : done create reducer for user : done
     create a BtnLogout component : done
-    create a double input check for password : not create a role propriaty for user : done create a pseudo propriaty for user : not create a email verificator : not
+    create a double input check for password : done create a role propriaty for user : done create a pseudo propriaty for user : done create a email verificator : not
-    verify if the information from the database who is a string is interpreted : not
+    verify if the information from the database who is a string is interpreted : checked make more specify error message : not

 # Getting Started with Create React App